The Diary of Alicia Keys: Commercial performance

-Internationally, The Diary of Alicia Keys largely failed to replicate the chart success of Songs in A Minor.
+Internationally, The Diary of Alicia Keys largely failed to replicate the commercial success of Songs in A Minor.
 Peaking at number 15 on the Canadian Albums Chart, The Diary of Alicia Keys became Keys' lowest-peaking album in Canada, but nonetheless went on to be certified double platinum by then-Canadian Recording Industry Association (CRIA) in February 2005, for shipments of 200,000 units in the country.
 In the UK, the album debuted and peaked at number 13 on the UK Albums Chart, but debuted atop the UK R&B Albums Chart.
 It was certified platinum by the British Phonographic Industry (BPI) in January 2004, for shipments of 300,000 units in the country.
 Across continental Europe, the album peaked at number one in Switzerland, number two in the Netherlands, number five on the European Top 100 Albums, and within the top 10 in Finland, France, Germany, Greece, and Norway.
 In 2004, The Diary of Alicia Keys was certified platinum by the International Federation of the Phonographic Industry (IFPI), for sales of one million copies across Europe.
 In Australia, it debuted at number 43 on release, and would not reach its peak of number 22 until January 2005, as the special-edition reissue augmented the album's sales in the country.
 The Australian Recording Industry Association (ARIA) certified the album double platinum in 2019, denoting combined sales and album-equivalent units of 140,000 in Australia.
 The album peaked at number 25 in New Zealand, and went on to be certified platinum by Recorded Music NZ (RMNZ), for combined sales and album-equivalent units of 15,000 in the country.
 In Japan, The Diary of Alicia Keys peaked at number 27 on the Oricon Albums Chart, being certified gold by the Recording Industry Association of Japan (RIAJ) in February 2004, for shipments of 100,000 units in the country.
 The album was among the top 10 best-selling international albums of 2004 in Hong Kong, which won it the IFPI Hong Kong Top Sales Music Award.
 It was the 14th best-selling album in the world of 2003, and went on to sell over eight million copies worldwide by November 2007.